Tywele/TheCraft-Discord-Bot/README.md

 ```
 in the root directory.

-Create `settings.json` in the root directory and add the following information in it:
+Create `settings.json` in the root directory and add the following information to it:

 ```
 {